- Home

 - Frequently Asked Questions

 TL;DR – A CAPE Declaration is a CSV file containing your eligible entry numbers, uploaded through ACE Portal.
 CBP processes it and issues refunds for IEEPA duties.
 You need your ES-003 report and active ACH enrollment before you file.
 The CSV format is one column – Entry Number – nothing else.
+Audit your entries before submitting: once accepted, a PSC cannot be filed on those entries.

 What Is a CAPE Declaration?